NishantSinghF11/Flight-Booking-System-project-in-cpp/README.md

 # Flight Reservation System
-This is a C++ project that implements a simple Flight Reservation System.
-The system allows users to book flights, view flight details, check availability, cancel bookings, and manage flight schedules.
+This is a C++ project that implements a simple Flight Reservation/Booking System.
+The system allows users to book flights, view flight details, check availability, cancel bookings, view My bookings and manage flight schedules.
 It can be used by both administrators (to manage the flight system) and passengers (to book and manage their reservations).
+This project has 2040+ line's code in main file📂.

+# Usage
+Upon running the system, the user can choose whether to log in as a Passenger or Admin.

 # Features
 ### User Features